There are many schooling options from homeschooling, to public school, to charter schools. How to choose the best option for your family.

 There are so many concerns surrounding education.
 Do you homeschool?
 Private school?
 Public school?
 What are the benefits and drawbacks to each?
 How do you decide what to do?

 With the babies, I can pretty easily and accurately say, “For your 3 week old, waketime should be between 30-50 minutes, with most babies liking about 40 minutes.”
 This is true no matter where you live and what your culture is.
 It is true no matter what your values and goals.
 Your community has no impact on this.

 Should you homeschool or send your child to homeschool?
 I don’t know.
 I can tell you what we have decided for our family and why, but I can’t tell you what you should do for your family.

 Tuesday will be a guest post on Charter schools written by a mother whose children attend a charter school.
 Charter schools are similar to private schools, but they are publicly funded.
-Wednesday, I will discuss public schools.
-Thursday, we will have a guest post on homeschooling from a homeschooling mom.
+Read Is a Charter School Right for Your Child?